Sous Vide Pork Tenderloin Salad – Juicy, Elegant & Full of Fresh Flavour

 This sous vide pork tenderloin recipe is cooked to absolute perfection.
 Toss it through with sweet feijoas and a sweet ginger vinaigrette for an impressive autumn salad recipe.

-Why You’ll Love Sous Vide Pork Tenderloin
+Why This Sous Vide Pork Salad Works Every Time

 If you love a good piece of tenderloin, this sous vide pork tenderloin recipe is perfect for you.
 It is also great for you sous vide home cooks who really enjoy exploring new recipes and different ways of preparing protein through this method.